2008 Nissan Xterra

 Hill Descent Control allows going down steep, slippery hills without constantly applying the brake pedal.
 Hill Descent Control is engaged by the driver via an HDC switch.
 It can be activated at speeds up to 31 mph in 4HI and 15 mph in 4LO.

-The Xterra is likely Nissan's most capable off-highway vehicle, one that can handle most challenge
+The Xterra is likely Nissan's most capable off-highway vehicle, one that ca

 There is nothing else quite like the Nissan Xterra.
 It's in its element when used as a truck, a dirt-road prowler, or an adventure vehicle.
 It can handle wet or dirty cargo and clean up like a champ.
-This latest-generation Xterra is considerably improved over pre-2005 models, with more power, more room, and more carefully thought-out utility features.
+It has room, power, and carefully thought-out utility features.
 It's built on a rugged chassis.
-Yet it's more refined in every way, making it a much more practical everyday vehicle.
+Yet it's sufficiently refined, making it a practical everyday vehicle as well.